dimoff66/split-smartly/README.md

 ### 12 - creating prepared split function
-we can prepare split function with some separators and parameters and later call it to split some text
+we can prepare split function with some separators and options and later call it to split some text
 ```js
 const splitQuery = splitSmartly(['SELECT ', 'FROM ', 'WHERE '], { brackets: true, includeSeparatorMode: 'RIGHT });